ChuvakHome/StellaProject/README.md

 ## Build
 To build the project run `mvn package` or `mvn install`.
 Runnable java program `typechecker-jar-with-dependencies.jar` will be in `target` directory.
 If you want to start it, run `java -jar target/typechecker-jar-with-dependencies.jar`.
+Make sure that you run the typechecker with Java 17+.